sveltejs/rollup-plugin-svelte/README.md

         }
       },

-      // Emit CSS as "files" for other plugins to process
+      // Emit CSS as "files" for other plugins to process. default is true
-      emitCss: true,
+      emitCss: false,

       // You can optionally set 'customElement' to 'true' to compile
       // your components to custom elements (aka web elements)